dougeby/IntuneDocs/intune/compliance-policy-create-android-for-work.md

 **Remediated** = The device operating system enforces compliance.
 (For example, the user is forced to set a PIN.)+

 **Quarantined** = The device operating system does not enforce compliance.
 (For example, Android devices do not force the user to encrypt the device.)
-When the devices is not compliant, the following actions take place:
+When the device is not compliant, the following actions take place:

 - The device is blocked if a conditional access policy applies to the user.
 - The company portal notifies the user about any compliance problems.